Rudaali

 Rudaali was a critical and unexpected commercial success.
 Particular critical praise was directed at Kapadia's performance, with further appreciation of the film's script, music, technical achievements, and Lajmi's direction.
-The film won three National Film Awards, including Best Actresss for Kapadia, and was nominated for three Filmfare Awards, earning Kapadia a Critics Award for Best Performance.
+The film won three National Film Awards, including Best Actress for Kapadia, and was nominated for three Filmfare Awards, earning Kapadia a Critics Award for Best Performance.
 Kapadia won Best Actress honours at the 8th Damascus International Film Festival and the 38th Asia-Pacific Film Festival, where Hazarika was awarded for his music.
-The film was selected as the Indian entry for Best Foreign Language Film at the 66th Academy Awards, but was not accepted as a nominee.
+The film was selected as the Indian entry for Best Foreign Language Film at the 66th Academy Awards, but was not nominated.